This blog was originally published in September, 2019.

 Serious Causes of Heart Palpitations

-Sometimes, heart palpitations are a sign of a serious type of arrhythmia (irregular heartbeat) such as AFib or ventricular tachycardia (VT), or even heart failure.
+Sometimes, heart palpitations are a sign of a serious type of arrhythmia (irregular heartbeat) such as atrial fibrillation (AFib) or ventricular tachycardia (VT), or even heart failure.

 Atrial fibrillation, or AFib, is a common condition that causes the upper chambers of the heart (the atria) to quiver irregularly instead of beating at a regular pace.
 This makes it difficult for the heart to pump blood to your lower chambers (ventricles) and out to the rest of your body.
 As your blood flow slows down, your risk of forming dangerous clots increases.